ultralytics/xview-docker/README.md

 # Description

-The https://github.com/ultralytics/xview-docker repo contains code to create xview challenge docker containers for submission.
-Credit to P.J.
-Reddie for YOLO (https://pjreddie.com/darknet/yolo/) and to Erik Lindernoren for the pytorch implementation (https://github.com/eriklindernoren/PyTorch-YOLOv3).
+The https://github.com/ultralytics/xview-docker repo contains code to create an xView docker container for submission to the xView challenge.

 # Requirements